ROCm/AMDMIGraphX/README.md

 ## Building from source

 There are two ways to build the MIGraphX sources.
-One is using the ROCm build tool [rbuild](https://github.com/RadeonOpenCompute/rbuild) to install the dependencies and build the libs with just one command.
-The other is installing the dependencies, then using cmake to build the source.
-In the following, we will first list the dependencies required to build MIGraphX source code, then describe each of the two approaches.
+One is using the ROCm build tool [rbuild](https://github.com/RadeonOpenCompute/rbuild) to install the prerequisites and build the libs with just one command.
+The other is installing the prerequisites, then using cmake to build the source.
+In the following, we will first list the prerequisites required to build MIGraphX source code, then describe each of the two approaches.

 ### List of prerequisites
-The following is a list of dependencies required to build MIGraphX source.
+The following is a list of prerequisites required to build MIGraphX source.

 * [ROCm cmake modules](https://github.com/RadeonOpenCompute/rocm-cmake) **required**
 * [MIOpen](https://github.com/ROCmSoftwarePlatform/MIOpen) for running on the GPU